BabylonJS/MeshesLibrary/README.md

-# MeshesLibrary
+# Babylon.jsMeshes Library

 Use this repo as a place to share your scenes and meshes.

 **Each scene or mesh has to be pushed inside its own folder**

-Please add a screen capture and potentially a description file alongside your .babylon file.
+Please add a screen capture and potentially a description file alongside your **.babylon** file.

 # Licensing